ONLINE PAINTING LESSONS

 There are two options you can choose from.
-One is to learn all the techniques oil presents to you - like under-painting, direct painting (alla-prima), texture painting (impasto and palette knife), wet-on-wet painting and glazing, or you may want to fall directly in your preferred subject.
-Stills, landscapes, portraits, figures, *abstract (with required studies from you) and all other subject matter.
+One is to learn all the techniques oil presents to you - like under-painting, direct painting (alla-prima), texture painting (impasto and palette knife), wet-on-wet painting, and glazing, Or you may want to proceed directly in your preferred subject.
+Stills, landscapes, portraits, figures, *abstract (with required studies from you) and all other subject matter can be done.

 You need to be able to draw on your canvas without help.
 If you cant scale and draw, please consider lessons 1 - 7 of my drawing course.

 Please note that oils are the easiest paint medium, followed by acrylics.
 Water colour paint has the most complex nature of the three.

 Discussion of style and requirements, steps and process